AHelplessStudent/dat250exp1-Handin/dat250-expass4.md

 Link to the code : https://github.com/AHelplessStudent/dat250exp1-Handin/tree/main/Code/exp2Expass4

+(Remember to import the code as a maven project using the pom.xml file.)

 (I decided to use the same repo as the reports, as I didn't want 7 new repos with just a tiny bit of code in them.)

 I took inspiration from the tweet example showed in the slides, for the structure of the data.
 The structure is as follows, a class Todos which acts a "wrapper" class with the methods to carry-out the requests, and an arraylist of Todo objects.
 A Todo class where the information about a single todo is stored.